-No. EAC Condition Implementation Status Compliance Status Description EAC 19 The EAC Holder must consult with Environment Canada, FLNR and MOE with regard to the size and number of the proposed structures prior to construction.
-Ongoing In Compliance BC Hydro has developed a Western Toad Management Procedure, which was deemed complete by the VWTC in 2017, to salvage amphibians where they are observed along roads adjacent to wetlands and in other areas where they are known to migrate across roads.
-That procedure calls for installation of crossing structures after 3 years of documenting amphibian migration across a road in the same location.
-At this time no migration areas across roads have been identified through this protocol.
-The precautionary installation of crossing mitigation structures is planned across roads at Portage Mountain quarry, and may be considered elsewhere in the Project area.
-BC Hydro will consult with Environment Canada, FLNR and MOE with regard to the size and number of the proposed structures prior to construction.
+No. EAC Condition Implementation Status Compliance Status 2020 Description submitted by March 31, 2020.
+EAC 19 The EAC Holder must consult with Environment Canada, FLNR and MOE with regard to the size and number of the proposed structures prior to construction.
+Ongoing In Compliance A 15 m long 1,000 mm diameter culvert has been installed along the access road to Portage Mountain, following guidance described in Best Management Practices for Amphibians and Reptiles in Urban and Rural Environments in British Columbia (BC MWLAP 2004).
 EAC 20 The EAC Holder must use reasonable efforts to minimize disturbance to wildlife during the construction phase by scheduling construction activities in accordance with the Construction Environmental Management Plan.
 Ongoing In Compliance Section 4.17 of the CEMP describes how requirements for EPPs in minimizing disturbance to wildlife during the construction phase, including conducting works within the least risk timing windows.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 21 The EAC Holder must ensure that measures implemented to manage harmful Project effects on wildlife resources are effective by implementing monitoring measures detailed in a Vegetation and Wildlife Mitigation and Monitoring Plan.
 Ongoing In Compliance The final VWMMP was developed and submitted to regulatory agencies, governments and Indigenous groups on June 5, 2015.
 EAC 21 The Vegetation and Wildlife Mitigation and Monitoring Plan must be developed by a QEP.
-Completed In Compliance Section 2.3 of the VWMMP lists the QEPs who prepared the plan.
+Complete In Compliance Section 2.3 of the VWMMP lists the QEPs who prepared the plan.
 EAC 21 The Vegetation and Wildlife Mitigation and Monitoring Plan must include at least the following: Monitor Bald Eagle nesting populations adjacent to the reservoir, including their use of artificial nest structures.
-Ongoing In Compliance Monitoring of the Bald Eagle nesting population occurred three times over May and June in 2018.
-Twenty-eight (28) bald eagle nests were identified as active in 2018, of which 22 were observed containing at least one chick.
-The annual bald eagle nest monitoring report will be provided in the 2018 Annual Report of the VWMMP, which will be submitted by March 31, 2019.
+Ongoing In Compliance Monitoring of the Bald Eagle nesting population occurred three times over May and June in 2019.
+The annual bald eagle nest monitoring report will be provided in the 2019 Annual Report of the VWMMP, which will be submitted by March 31, 2020.
 EAC 21 Monitor waterfowl and shorebird populations and their use of natural wetlands, created wetlands, and artificial wetland features.
-Ongoing In Compliance Spring and fall waterfowl and shorebird (i.e., waterbird) surveys were conducted along the Peace River and the transmission line ROW in 2018.
-The annual waterbird monitoring report will be provided in the 2018 Annual Report of the VWMMP, which will be submitted by March 31, 2019.
+Ongoing In Compliance Spring and fall waterfowl and shorebird (i.e., waterbird) surveys were conducted along the Peace River and the transmission line ROW in 2019.
+The annual waterbird monitoring report will be provided in the 2019 Annual Report of the VWMMP, which will be submitted by March 31, 2020.